christian-pedersen/FEM-Axisymmetric-Poisson-Nernst-Planck/README.md

 # A Finite Element solver for the axisymmetric Poisson-Nernst-Planck equation in cylindrical pores.
-The solver is built to study pore charging in a axisymmetric geometries.
+The solver is built to study pore charging in axisymmetric geometries.

 ## Dependencies
 The solver is built with `FEniCS 2019`.